1998 Major League Baseball home run record chase: Breaking the record

 The three remained competitive entering August, a period which saw McGwire go on a season-high eight-game home run drought.
 After hitting a home run on August 8, McGwire's lead had dwindled to two, his 46 home runs just above Sosa's 44 and Griffey's 41.
 His relative lull in production continued, hitting only three home runs over the next ten days.
 His pace at the end of August 18, 61.9 would be his lowest for the rest of the season.
 On August 19, he returned to form, hitting two home runs and beginning the stretch that would see him hit 23 home runs in his final 39 games.
 Sosa, meanwhile, had followed up his 20 home runs in June with a combined total of only 22 for July and August.
 At the end of the month, however, the two sluggers were locked at 55 home runs, putting them on pace for about 65 in total and, for the first time in 37 years, leaving the single-season home run record in imminent jeopardy.
 They were also each one short of Hack Wilson's National League record.
 By this point, Griffey's total of 47 home runs left him well behind the pace of his two rivals, indicating that even in the event he could pass Maris's total, it would be unlikely that he would also be able to beat McGwire and Sosa.
 Griffey would finish the season with 56 home runs, matching his total from the previous season but still 5 home runs short of Maris' record.

 McGwire began September with four home runs in his first two games against the Florida Marlins and took back the lead, 59–56.
 His September 5 home run set the stage for one of baseball's classic moments, as he sat on 60 home runs entering a two-game set against Sosa's Chicago Cubs.
 On September 7, McGwire hit a Mike Morgan pitch 430 feet to become the first player since 1961 to hit 61 home runs in a season.
-The next day, September 8, 1998, in a nationally-televised game against Sosa's Cubs and with members of the Maris family in attendance, he hit Steve Trachsel's pitch 341 feet - his shortest home run of the season - just over the left field wall, breaking the record for the most home runs ever hit in a single season.
+The next day, September 8, 1998, in a nationally-televised game against Sosa's Cubs and with members of the Maris family in attendance, he hit Steve Trachsel's pitch 341 feet – his shortest home run of the season – just over the left field wall, breaking the record for the most home runs ever hit in a single season.
 The ball did not even make it to the stands, and was caught by Tim Forneris, who worked as a member of the Busch Stadium grounds crew while attending law school at Saint Louis University.
 Forneris declined multiple million-dollar offers to sell the ball and instead gave it to McGwire.
-In what was a show of both admiration as well as respect, Mark Grace, the Cubs first baseman shared a half-hug high five as McGwire rounded first, and after he touched home, Sosa charged in from right field and engaged McGwire in a celebratory embrace.
+In what was a show of both admiration as well as respect, Cubs first baseman Mark Grace shared a half-hug high five as McGwire rounded first, and after he touched home, Sosa charged in from right field and engaged McGwire in a celebratory embrace.